 It was unlike any festival I’ve been to – bigger, better, friendlier, crazier.
 I’ve never experienced anything like it before and the sense of community is amazing.
 I’m not much of a crier, but I cried every day at Glastonbury.
 It was emotional – in a good way.

-1. Go with people you really like
+1. Go with Awesome People

 You’ll also want people who you know will look out for you and have your back!
 Having a couple of veterans in your group is also helpful.

-2. Go with an open mind
+2. Go With an Open Mind

 One minute you’re dressed as a disco mermaid, then you’re rocking out to the Foo Fighters at the Pyramid Stage, next you might be doing an Irish jig at the Avalon Inn, followed by a visit to an all women’s bar where most of the women are topless, then you might go salsa dancing at Glasto Latino before watching the sunrise and chanting with Hare Krishna monks in the Stone Circle.
 This was my Saturday night.